nmusatti/nxpy/DESCRIPTION.rst

   * *sort*:        Sorting functions.
   * *temp_file*:   Temporary files and directories implemented as context managers.

-* *etree*:   ElementTree related utilities.
-* *maven*:   A Python interface to the Maven build tool.
-* *msvs*:    A Python interface to Microsoft Visual Studio projects and the msbuild build tool.
 * *ply*:     An object oriented wrapper for the PLY lexer/parser tool.
-* *scons*:   Add-ons for the SCons build tool.
-* *svn*:     A wrapper for the Subversion version control tool.
 * *test*:    Testing related utilities.
-* *wx*:      wxPython related utilities.
 * *xml*:     XML related support classes, based on the lxml library.